 The nightmare of bugs crawling into our most private orifices to incubate comes to life with killer insect horror of the 2000s!
-And these two flix make the perfect double feature.
+And They Nest and Insecticidal make the perfect double feature.

 THEY NEST (2000)

 After spending the 90s as Dr. Michael Mancini on Melrose Place, cutie Thomas Calabro took a creepy crawly comic turn in They Nest as…a doctor.
 This squirm inducing midnight movie with plenty of dry humor comes from director Ellory Elkayem, who went on to bring us Eight Legged Freaks and both Return of the Living Dead Necropolis and Rave to the Grave.

 Calabro plays a stressed surgeon taking some time off in his house on a small Maine island when a dead body floats up on the shore…and unleashes bugs that have been nesting inside it.